everycure-org/matrix/docs/src/releases/posts/2024-11-27v0.2.5/post.md

 %reload_kedro
 ```

+!!! tip
+    We recommend checking the official [Kedro documentation](https://docs.kedro.org/en/stable/notebooks_and_ipython/kedro_and_notebooks.html#loading-the-project-with-kedro-jupyter-notebook) on this feature for more details.

 #### Specifying a Different Release

 By default, the data access will use the release specified in `conf/cloud/globals.yml`, to use a different release:

-1. Update the `RELEASE_NAME` in `.env`:
+Update the `RELEASE_NAME` in `.env`:

 ```
 RELEASE_NAME=v0.2.5-rtx-only #to use a release that only includes RTX data
 ```

-!!! tip:
+!!! tip
-    If you want to get a list of all current releases, while we are working on a more centralized solution you can run either `git tag` to see a list (data available starting from `v0.2.5`) or by running
+    If you want to get a list of all current releases, while we are working on a more centralized solution, you can run either `git tag` to see a list (data available starting from `v0.2.5`) or by running
     ```
     gsutil ls gs://mtrx-us-central1-hub-dev-storage/kedro/data/releases/
     ```

     which lists the folder containing all release runs.
 Note that not every folder will contain all data today, but we are working towards making sure they will always contain a complete release.

-2. Reload your kedro context for the changes to take effect
+Reload your kedro context for the changes to take effect

 ### Via BigQuery